Join Here | Log In

 • The genetic variants that increase FTO (and increase the risk of obesity) protect against muscle loss and sarcopenia in the elderly.[ref]

-Does the recent FTO research negate obesity as a ’cause’ of some chronic diseases?
+Does FTO research negate obesity as Causal in chronic diseases?

 • Being overweight or obese is correlated with being more vulnerable to viral pathogens.
-It seems that the thinking is – you ate too much and are therefore unhealthy and thus get sick more often.
+The message from some public health people is that you eat too much — and are therefore unhealthy and get sick more often.

-Is the link between obesity and cancer, infectious diseases, and depression that people who are overweight are much more likely to carry the FTO genetic variant that increases FTO?
-Thus, the increased FTO is the upstream cause of all four conditions.
+Again, the FTO variants are the strongest genetic connection to weight gain.
+Is the link between obesity and cancer, infectious diseases, and autoimmune diseases that people who are overweight are much more likely to carry the FTO genetic variant that increases FTO?
+Thus, increased FTO is the upstream cause of all these conditions.

 Why does it matter if being overweight causes cancer vs. carrying the FTO variant causing both overweight and cancer?